Will-Georges/Barcode-Bites/README.md

 - 1.0.1 - Update Logo (22/7/24)
 - 1.1.0 - Connected Project to Github (22/7/24)
 - 1.1.1 - Set logo on GitHub repository (22/7/24)
+- 1.1.2 - Update README.
+Revert logo change on GitHub repository (22/7/24)

-## Notes
+### Notes

 - This project utilitises the OpenFoodFacts API.
+- A tutorial can be found when first going to the main page, or by clicking on the profile icon, to reveal a dropdown menu.

-## Contact
+### Contact

-For any questions or suggestions, please contact the developer, Will Georges @ 25GeorWL@cgs.vic.edu.au
+For any questions or suggestions, please contact the developer, Will Georges @ georgeswill01@gmail.com